A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 \begin{itemize} \item Prolongation and restriction are conceptually a multiplication of distributed vectors with a rectangular transfer matrix and as such equivalent to the serial transfer.
 Known algorithms for sparse matrix-vector products scale well in parallel.

-\item Smoothers are conceptually often local operations on individual degrees of freedom or cells.
+\item The smoothers we consider are conceptually a sequence of local operations on individual degrees of freedom or small subspaces.
 Additive smoothers (Jacobi, additive Schwarz, etc.) can be run in parallel on all processors and are still equivalent to the serial method.
-Other sequential smoothers (Gauss-Seidel, multiplicative Schwarz, etc.) can not be used immediately.
+Sequential smoothers (Gauss--Seidel, multiplicative Schwarz, etc.) can of course not be used immediately.

+Other parallelizable smoothers (for example block Gauss--Seidel variants) may not be equivalent to their sequential version.
+Only in this case equivalence to the sequential multigrid algorithm is lost, which can lead to an increase in iteration numbers when increasing the number of processors, albeit they often remain more effective than additive smoothers.

 \item There are several options for coarse solvers.
 First, if the problem is reduced to a very small number of cells and processors, runtime is negligible and (parallel) direct solvers can be applied.
-In other cases, when the coarse mesh still has a large number of degrees of freedom, switching to algebraic multigrid is an option, see Section~\ref{sec:test-elasticity} and \cite{SundarStadlerBiros15}.
+In other cases, when the coarse mesh still has a large number of degrees of freedom, switching to algebraic multigrid is an option used in \cite{SundarBirosBursteddeRudiGhattasStadler12,SundarStadlerBiros15} for example and what we use in Section~\ref{sec:test-elasticity}.

 \end{itemize}